Fannie Mae Property Types: What Every Borrower Needs to Know About Primary, Second, & Investment Properties

 To qualify as a second home according to Fannie Mae, you must live in the property for “some portion of the year.”
 Exactly how that portion is determined will depend on other factors, so discuss this with a Fannie Mae representative or a mortgage expert for more details.

-For second homes as defined by Fannie Mae, the property must be a one-unit dwelling.
+Fannie Mae guidelines for second homes state that the property must be a one-unit dwelling.
 Fannie Mae does provide support for duplexes and other multiunit properties, but these are ineligible for qualification as second homes.
 Similarly, it must not be a rental property of any type, even if it is a single-unit residence, and it can’t be a timeshare agreement.

 The home must also be suitable for year-round occupancy, so if you could not, for example, live in your Minnesota lakeside cabin during the winter because of no heat or insulation, it would not qualify.